Skip to main content

 Power strip

-One of my friends recently went on their first cruise, and they made sure to leave enough room in their luggage to pack a streamer for their dresses.
+A few years ago, my friend went on her first cruise and left enough room in their luggage to pack a streamer for their dresses.
 Once they got onboard, however, they learned that it was confiscated due to it being a prohibited item.

 Read more: 20 things cruise lines really do not want you to bring on ships